tltobin/mirac5reduce/README.md

 The following python packages are required for for `mirac5reduce`:

-*NumPy
-*matplotlib
-*astropy
+-NumPy

+-matplotlib

+-astropy

 The following packages are recommended but not required:

-*Jupyter Notebook - a sample jupyter notebook is located in `docs` to provide easy access to the main functions.
+-Jupyter Notebook - a sample jupyter notebook is located in `docs` to provide easy access to the main functions.
 However, it isn't required.

-*SAOImage DS9 - for viewing and examining fits files *Aperture Photometry Tool (APT) - Interactive GUI for source and sky photometry
+-SAOImage DS9 - for viewing and examining fits files

+-Aperture Photometry Tool (APT) - Interactive GUI for source and sky photometry

 ## Installation